 A good one to get is the iRig HD 2 from IKMultimedia, which is a company that specializes in crafting small audio interfaces that are great for taking on the road.

-If you want to record vocals and guitar, checking out the Focusrite Scarlett 2i2.
-(Both of these links take you to Amazon).
+If you want to record vocals and guitar, check out the Focusrite Scarlett 2i2.

 Plug-ins are also worth mentioning.
 In case you don’t know, digital audio work stations allow you to download mini software programs that can perform a variety of functions, including compression, EQ, amp simulators, reverb, and so on and so forth.